 Laddering: The process of opening multiple Term Deposit accounts with staggered end dates.
 This allows the owner to collect the capital and interest as regular payments.
 This technique is popular for retirees and people living off their interest.

-5 month and 12 month Term Deposits have a 31 day notice period for early withdrawal.
-Please take this into consideration when selecting the appropriate product.
+All Term Deposit products have a 31 day notice period for early withdrawal.
+Please take this into consideration when selecting the appropriate product